 Case Summary

-In 1993, the U.S. Supreme Court reversed the District Court's decision and ruled in favor of the appellants on both issues, finding that the federal district court should have deferred to the proceedings at the state level and that the plaintiffs had failed to establish a Section 2 violation.
-The Court explained that States have the primary duty and responsibility to perform legislative and congressional redistricting, and federal courts must defer their action when a State, through its legislative or judicial branch, has begun to address the issue in a timely fashion.
-Furthermore, the Court held that the prerequisite conditions announced in Thornburg v.
-Gingles for bringing a Section 2 claim as to multi-member districts are also necessary to establish a Section 2 claim as to single-member districts, and the plaintiffs had failed to produce such evidence in this case.
+• On February 23, 1993, SCOTUS reversed the federal district court’s decision, finding it should have deferred to the ongoing proceedings at the state level and that the plaintiffs had also failed to establish a § 2 violation.
+The Court, noting that states have the primary duty and responsibility to perform congressional and legislative redistricting, held that federal courts must defer their action when a State, through either its legislative or judicial branch, had begun to address the issue in a timely fashion.
+Additionally, the Court held that the Thornburg v.
+Gingles preconditions for bringing a § 2 vote dilution claim against multi-member districts were also required for § 2 vote dilution claims against single-member districts, and plaintiffs failed to show them here.

 Significance: (1) When redistricting actions are taking place simultaneously at the federal and state levels, federal courts must defer to the state level entities' proceedings because the States have the primary authority to conduct redistricting; (2) the Thornburg v.
 Gingles preconditions must also be established when bringing a Section 2 vote dilution claim against single-member electoral districts.